mourou/GACD/readme.md

 A second tidy dataset is created that contains the mean for each variable, for each subject and for each activity.

-The files first_tidy_dataset.csv and tidy_dataset contain the initial (mean and standard deviations measurements) and final (averages summarized per subject and per activity).
+The files first_tidy_dataset.txt and tidy_dataset.txt contain the initial (mean and standard deviations measurements) and final (averages summarized per subject and per activity).